VRConservation/confi/_sources/5_water.md

 8. Communicate and share results; and
 9. Iterate.

 Hypothetical applications in the Sacramento River Funding Area are included.
-Recommendations to move projects forward include creating regional scaling opportunities and establishing self-sustaining funding sources, and link capital investments with projects, among others.
+Recommendations to move projects forward include creating regional scaling opportunities, establishing self-sustaining funding sources, and linking capital investments with projects, among others.

 Innovative financing approaches are increasingly necessary if our communities and water agencies are to implement the scale of adaptation projects needed in this era of increasing environmental and water supply